SnoringCatGames/surfacer/README.md

 -   Define `Surfacer` as an AutoLoad (in Project Settings).
     -   It should point to the path `res://addons/surfacer/src/SurfacerConfig.gd`.
     -   It should be the second AutoLoad in the list, just after `Gs` (for Scaffolder).
--   Configure both the Surfacer and Scaffolder frameworks by calling `SurfacerBootstrap.on_app_ready` at the start of your Main Scene.
+-   Configure both the Surfacer and Scaffolder frameworks by calling `SurfacerBootstrap._initialize_framework` at the start of your Main Scene.
 -   Include `*.json` under "Filters to export non-resource files/folders" in your export settings.

 ## Platformer AI